 The Cross Country Ski area consists of approximately 33 KM of one way marked trails, which traverse some 4600 acres of Lincoln County Forest.
 The Ski trail consists of three loops.
 The "Blue Trail" is a 20 KM loop which circles the perimeter of the Ski area.
 The "Red Trail" is a 12 KM loop.
 The "Green Trail" is about 5KM loop.
 Most winters Loop Road is groomed from point 6 to point 38 for "Skate Skiing".

 The Recreation Area Trail Head & Campground consists of one large parking area with year round hand pump well and wayside style pit toilets.
 There is a smaller parking area with new high line tie rails for horses and group camping, as well as eight individual campsites designed for horse trailers up to 40ft tri-axle size.
-The campsites will easily handle motor homes as well, and although they are not open to vehicular traffic during the winter, they have been used for primitive "winter camping".
+The campsites will easily handle motor homes as well.
 During the non-snow months the campsites are available to the general public and are used by just about everyone, i.e. hikers, bikers, hunters, fisherman, horsemen and general campers.
 An additional parking area has been added to the west end of the main parking area at the head of the bike trail.
 This area is also available for overflow camping.

 Hunting and Fishing are also very popular recreational activities in this area.
 The whole area is designated a Ruffed Grouse management zone.
 Numerous hunter walking trails were constructed during the 1960s.
 Today, small acreage aspen clear-cuts are done to increase the age diversity of the aspen in the area.
 This type of habitat management also favors deer, bear and other wildlife species.
 There are several kettle lakes in the area that are accessible to year-round fishing opportunities.
 The county maintains 8 formal boat landings to give access for fishing or other recreational uses.
 Many informal access points to water also exist.